wulukewu/mcl-sign-in-system/README.md

 export username=your_username
 export password=your_password
 export otpauth=your_otpauth_url
-export inorout=signout  # Optional, defaults to signin export discord_token=your_discord_token # Optional
-export discord_guild_id=your_discord_guild_id # Optional
-export discord_channel_id=your_discord_channel_id # Optional
+export inorout=signin_or_signout  # Optional.
+If not set, the script will try to sign out first, then sign in if sign out is not possible. export cookies="key1=value1; key2=value2" # Optional export discord_token=your_discord_token # Optional export discord_guild_id=your_discord_guild_id # Optional export discord_channel_id=your_discord_channel_id # Optional